Nightstick (band)

 Nightstick is an American sludge metal band from Weymouth, Massachusetts.
-The band was formed by -Siege drummer Rob Williams.
+It was formed by Siege drummer Rob Williams.

 Nightstick is well known for their unique stage shows which feature a dancing clown called Padoinka.
 Padoinka the clown is widely considered to be the fourth member of the band and has featured heavily on the art work of all three full-length albums.
 Nightstick was given the key to the city of Weymouth by the mayor Sue Kay.